ppsahu/Hospital-Management-System/README.md

 ✅ Pagination Support

--- Pagination enabled on list endpoints to handle large datasets efficiently.
+-- Pagination is enabled on list endpoints to handle large datasets efficiently.

 -- Supports customizable page number and size parameters.

 ✅ Spring Boot Actuators

--- Exposes health and metrics endpoints to monitor application health and behavior.
+-- Exposes health and metrics endpoints to monitor application health and behaviour.

 -- Useful for DevOps and cloud deployment monitoring.